 What are some tips when walking to and from the car after dark or in a high-risk neighbourhood?Back to top

 Always try to walk with a friend, co-worker, or security officer.
 Give the person who escorted you a ride back to the main entrance so they do not have to walk back alone.

 - Have a co-worker or security watch you from a window.

 - Wave to them on the way to your vehicle.

 - Wave even if no one is watching to give the illusion that someone is watching you.

 - Stay on well-lit streets, and in the centre of the sidewalk.
 Stay away from spots where individuals can hide such as bushes, doorways, alleys, and parked cars.
 Cross the road if necessary.

 Always be alert to your surroundings.
 Walk with confidence.
 Keep your head up and look around.
 Look directly at people but do not stare at them.
 Trust your instincts when you feel something is not right.

-Be prepared when you leave your business, or when you leave the car for work.
+Be prepared when you leave your workplace or vehicle.

 Have the keys ready to unlock the door as you get near the vehicle or door.
 As you approach your car, look around, inside, and even glance underneath for people who may be present.
 If you are suspicious, walk away.
 Go to a safe place and call for help.